 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information, please contact CSWR- Texas at 1-866-301-7725 taminants That May be Present in Source Water: Microbes such as viruses and bacteria may come which may occur through sewage treatment plants, domesticated animals, or wildlife.
-Inorganic Chemicals such as toxic heavy metals and salts, which come from urban stormwater runoff, industrial waste discharges, oil and gas production, mining, or farming.
-Pesticides & Herbicides which may come from a variety of sources such as agricultural or stormwater runoff, and residential uses.
-Organic Chemicals including synthetic or volatile organic human-made compounds, such as dry-cleaning solvents, may occur due to disposal of untreated waste into septic systems or stormwater runoff.
-Radioactive Contaminants which can be naturally occurring or man-made may occur through weathering rock, mining, and runoff.
+For more information, please contact CSWR- Texas at 1-866-301-7725

+Contaminants That May be Present in Source Water: Microbes such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+Inorganic Chemicals such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Pesticides & Herbicides which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
+Organic Chemicals including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.
+Radioactive Contaminants which can be naturally-occurring or be the result of oil and gas production and mining activities.